ivmai/bdwgc/docs/gcdescr.md

   * The registers.
 Depending on the architecture, this may be done using assembly code, or by calling a `setjmp`-like function which saves register contents on the stack.

   * The stack(s).
 In the case of a single-threaded application, on most platforms this is done by scanning the memory between (an approximation of) the current stack pointer and `GC_stackbottom`.
 (For Intel Itanium, the register stack scanned separately.)
-The `GC_stackbottom` variable is set in a highly platform-specific way depending on the appropriate configuration information in `include/private/gcconfig.h`.
+The `GC_stackbottom` variable is set in a highly platform-specific way depending on the appropriate configuration information in `include/private/gcconfig.h` file.
 Note that the currently active stack needs to be scanned carefully, since callee-save registers of client code may appear inside collector stack frames, which may change during the mark process.
 This is addressed by scanning some sections of the stack _eagerly_, effectively capturing a snapshot at one point in time.

   * Static data region(s).
-In the simplest case, this is the region between `DATASTART` and `DATAEND`, as defined in `include/private/gcconfig.h`.
+In the simplest case, this is the region between `DATASTART` and `DATAEND`, as defined in `include/private/gcconfig.h` file.
   However, in most cases, this will also involve static data regions associated with dynamic libraries.
-These are identified by the mostly platform-specific code in `dyn_load.c`.
+These are identified by the mostly platform-specific code in `dyn_load.c` file.
 The marker maintains an explicit stack of memory regions that are known to be accessible, but that have not yet been searched for contained pointers.
 Each stack entry contains the starting address of the block to be scanned, as well as a descriptor of the block.
 If no layout information is available for the block, then the descriptor is simply a length.
-(For other possibilities, see `gc_mark.h`.)
+(For other possibilities, see `gc_mark.h` file.)

 At the beginning of the mark phase, all root segments (as described above) are pushed on the stack by `GC_push_roots`.
 (Registers and eagerly scanned stack